StackVista/stackstate-docs/setup/agent/advanced-agent-configuration.md

 ## Enable traces

-Traces must be enabled to receive [OpenTelemetry traces](/stackpacks/integrations/aws/opentelemetry.md) in StackState.
+The trace Agent will be enabled by default when StackState Agent is installed.
+It is required to receive traces in StackState.
+In case it has been disabled, you can enable it again using the instructions below.

 {% tabs %}
 {% tab title="Docker" %}